TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 6. when a security warning pops up, press **OK** to dismiss the warning
 7. when Eclipse has installed all updates, it will ask for a restart, press **Yes** to restart Eclipse

+If installation fails with errors indicating that "updates are not permitted", it means that your Eclipse installation is in a location that requires admin rights to write files.
+This is the case on Windows if you've copied Eclipse to Program Files.
+Move it to a directory where you have write access, such as the desktop, to solve the problem.
+{: .notice .notice-warning}

 #### GitHub Repository

 We provide you with a template for this assignment in the `assignment5` branch.